 Fund a public information campaign to ensure that communities impacted by the Hostile Environment are aware of their right to access the vaccine and the steps taken above.

-Organisations that have signed the call:
+372 Organisations have signed the call: